Registration

 For details see the CPE Guidance Document.

-Each year, on behalf of the Professional Practices Committee, CMLPSK conducts a registration compliance audit, where up to 20% of the practicing registrants must validate their Category 1 CPE entries and Practice Hours.
+Each year, on behalf of the Professional Practices Committee, CMLPSK conducts a registration compliance audit, where up to 20% of the practising registrants must validate their Category 1 CPE entries and Practice Hours.

 The CMLPSK office reviews and approves CPE submissions weekly during the licence year and more frequently during renewal season.